Skip to content

 Pack Rafts: A lightweight inflatable boat is a must.
 You’ll be carrying it for over twenty miles and the water on both rivers is flat.
 Pack rafts and accessories (life jackets!) are readily available to rent or purchase in Moab.

 Water: The water in the Green and Colorado is dirty and undrinkable unless settled and filtered before consumption.
-On day three you’ll need to carry enough water for the remainder of day 3 (dinner / travel) and all of day 4 (breakfast / hike out).
+On day three you’ll need to carry enough water for the remainder of day 3 (dinner/travel) and all of day 4 (breakfast/hike out).
 Water Wizard for River Runners is highly recommended to settle your water before treating or filtering.

 Permits: All overnight trips in the park require permits for each night you’re in the backcountry.
 Pack raft permits are easily obtained and allow you to camp anywhere within .5 miles of the river.
 Camp site reservations are required elsewhere.
 New Bates Wilson and Devils Kitchen are great day three campsites depending on whether you’re ending at Elephant Hill or Big Spring.

-Backpacks, Dry Bags & Accessories: A comfortable, sizable pack is a must.
+Backpacks, Dry Bags and Accessories: A comfortable, sizable pack is a must.
 Clothing that dries quickly and offers sun protection is highly recommended.
 Broken-in hiking shoes are a must.
 The basic camping essentials are mandatory – tent, sleeping bag, sleeping pad, etc. You can purchase and/or rent everything you might need in Moab.

 Raft and Gear Rentals in Moab